Resource Pools

 Quantity

-Determines the number of resources in the Resource Pool.
+Determines the total number of resources in the Resource Pool.

 Available

-Determines the number of available resources that jobs can reserve from the Resource Pool.
+Determines the current available number of resources in the pool that Control-M can allocate.

 Status

-Determines whether jobs are currently holding resources from the Resource Pool.
+Determines whether jobs are currently utilizing resources in the pool.

 Resource Usage Parameters